abcafr/github-actions-test/README.md

 ### Creating a workflow

-1. To create a GitHub workflow, create the following path in your git repository: **.github/workflows/**.
+1. To create a GitHub workflow, create the following path in your git repository: **.github/workflows/**
-1. Create a YML-file named after the workflows purpose, like 'actions.yml', and place it in the directory above, as such: **.github/workflows/actions.yml**.
+1. Create a YML-file named after the workflows purpose, like 'build.yml', and place it in the directory above.
-1. Depending on the event-trigger, the workflow will now activate when you push code, make a pull-request ect.
+1. The workflow will now activate when you push code, make a pull-request ect. depending on the event trigger.

 ### A sample workflow